 Please note the common ingredients in all of the slime activators below are all derived from borates and are in the boron element family.
 If you want to get really specific, you would not label any of these slime activators as borax free because of this, and you can read more about that here.

-At the bottom of this page find a FREE SLIME RECIPES CHEAT SHEET to download and print!
-Plus take a sneak peak inside our newest book!
+Find a FREE SLIME RECIPES CHEAT SHEET to download and print!
+Includes clickable links to our favorite brands!

 BORAX POWDER SLIME ACTIVATOR